 Student support services

-Student support services assist children and young people facing a range of barriers to learning to achieve their educational and developmental potential through a range of strategies and by providing specialised support at individual, group, school and network levels.
+Student support services assist children and young people facing a range of barriers to learning to achieve their educational and developmental potential through a range of strategies and by providing specialised support at individual, group, school or area levels.

-It is made up of a broad range of professionals including psychologists, guidance officers, speech pathologists, social workers and visiting teachers.
+It is made up of a broad range of professionals including psychologists, speech pathologists and social workers.
 Schools should use the Department's student support services guidelines to support local student support service delivery arrangements.

 - a tool for managing individual SSS cases, from request and case preparation to service activity and case closure

-- information and data to support networks in developing SSS service priorities, assessing resource needs; monitoring service delivery; and assessing service outcomes.
+- information and data to support area based teams to develop SSS service priorities, assessing resource needs; monitoring service delivery; and assessing service outcomes.

 For more information on SSS and SOCS, see: